“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

-On successful completion of your studies, you’ll be able to synthesise practice and theory, in decision-making within practice, service delivery and leadership, and demonstrate competence, autonomy and professional accountability in the development of higher level skills.
-You should also be able to enhance service delivery and outcomes for service users and the community, in conjunction with other professionals.
-The course aims to develop professionals who can independently access information and use that information to critically assess, evaluate and disseminate the evidence base for community nursing care.
-It’s designed to help you develop problem-solving skills and prepare you to take a leadership role in the community context.
+The course aims to develop professionals who can independently access information and use the information to critically assess, evaluate and disseminate the evidence base for community nursing care.
+It helps develop problem-solving skills and prepares you to take a leadership role in the community context.

-Graduates can also use the qualification as a stepping stone to enter a range of other careers.
-For some of these roles relevant experience and postgraduate study may be required.
-Some of these careers include:
+Graduates can also use the qualification as a stepping stone into a range of other careers.
+Some of these roles may require relevant experience and/or postgraduate study.
+Possible careers include:

 The fees for a student's course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.

 The Royal College of Nursing may offer educational grants.
 Please visit https://rcnfoundation.rcn.org.uk/Apply-For-Funding/Educational-grants for information.

 For details of how to apply for this course, please choose your status from the options below:

 You may apply directly to the University using the University's online application form.
 Please select your chosen start date from the list below:

 You should have to hand:

 Details of the educational establishments you attended and dates